 Scott became one of the best-known writers in the country, and his influence soon spread to Europe and America.
 A generous host, he was visited at Abbotsford by writers, politicians, noblemen and many of his readers, including Lord Byron and the composer Felix Mendelssohn.
-You can find out more about their visits to Scotland in our Wild and Majestic exhibition.

 In 1820, he was granted the title of baronet by the Prince Regent (later King George IV).
 This was thanks to his endeavours in 'unearthing' the Honours of Scotland (or Crown Jewels) which were feared lost in Edinburgh Castle.

 “There's nothing so easy to invent as a tradition.- Sir Walter Scott

 In 1822, Scott spearheaded the stage management of the visit of George IV to Edinburgh.
 The elaborate pageantry that accompanied the event represented the culmination of Scott’s desire to put Highland traditions back on the political map.
 He devised the King’s itinerary and issued a pamphlet to the citizens of Edinburgh advising them what to wear and how to show their patriotism.
 As Scott recalled, ‘all has gone off most happily, and the Edinburgh populace have behaved themselves like so many princes’.

 Illustration from A Historical Account of His Majesty’s Visit to Scotland by Robert Mudie, 1823, showing a 'View of the Royal Procession advancing by Picardy Place, from the barrier where the keys of the city were delivered by the Lord Provost to His Majesty: 15 August 1822'.